 This document outlines the current understanding of severe accidents in Pressurized Water Reactors (PWRs).

-First of all, the document describes the physics of the core fusion of a PWR and the possible modes of failure of the containment in such a case.
-Then, it presents the provisions put in place with regard to such accidents in France, in particular the pragmatic approach which prevails for reactors already built.
+First, the document describes the physics of PWR core meltdown and the possible failure modes of the containment in such a case.
+Then, it presents the measures put in place with regard to such accidents in France, in particular the pragmatic approach which prevails for reactors already built.

-Finally, the document addresses the case of the EPR reactor, for which the design takes explicit account of serious accidents: these are design objectives and their respect must be rigorously demonstrated, taking into account the uncertainties.
+Finally, the document addresses the case of the EPR reactor, for which the sizing explicitly takes serious accidents into account: these are design objectives and their respect must be rigorously demonstrated, taking into account the uncertainties.

 Definition of a serious accident

-A serious accident is an accident in which the reactor fuel is significantly degraded by a more or less complete melting of the core.
-This fusion is the consequence of a significant rise in the temperature of the materials composing the core, itself resulting from a prolonged absence of cooling of the core by the heat transfer fluid.
+A severe accident is an accident in which the reactor fuel is significantly degraded by a more or less complete melting of the core.
+This melting is the consequence of a significant rise in the temperature of the materials making up the core, itself resulting from a prolonged absence of cooling of the core by the coolant.
 This failure can only occur following a large number of malfunctions, which makes its probability very low (in order of magnitude, 10-5 per reactor per year).

-- For existing power stations, if the deterioration of the core cannot be stopped by injecting water before the vessel has broken through (drowning of the core), the accident may ultimately lead to the loss of the integrity of the containment and significant releases of radioactive products into the environment.
+- For existing power plants, if the degradation of the core cannot be stopped by injecting water before the vessel has pierced (reflooding of the core), the accident may ultimately lead to the loss of the integrity of the containment and significant releases of radioactive products into the environment.

-- For the European Pressurized water Reactor (EPR), ambitious safety objectives have been set; they provide for a significant reduction in radioactive releases that can result from all conceivable accident situations, including accidents with core meltdown.
-These are:
+- For the EPR (European Pressurized water Reactor), ambitious safety objectives have been set; they provide for a significant reduction in the radioactive discharges that could result from all conceivable accident situations, including accidents with core meltdown.
+These objectives are:

-- "practical elimination" of accidents that can lead to significant early releases;
+- “practical elimination” of accidents that could lead to significant early releases;

-- limitation of the consequences of accidents with melting of the core at low pressure.
+- limitation of the consequences of accidents with core meltdown at low pressure.

-In 1979, the core meltdown accident at Unit 2 of the Three Mile Island power station in the United States demonstrated that cumulative failures were likely to lead to a serious accident.
+In 1979, the core melt accident in Unit 2 of the Three Mile Island power plant in the United States revealed that multiple failures were liable to lead to a serious accident.

-The releases to the environment caused by this accident were very low thanks to the return of core cooling and the maintenance of the integrity of the tank.
-However, for several days, central officials and local and federal authorities wondered how things were likely to evolve and whether to evacuate populations.
+The releases into the environment caused by this accident were very low thanks to the return of core cooling and the maintenance of the integrity of the vessel.
+However, for several days, plant officials and local and federal authorities wondered how things were likely to evolve and whether it was necessary to evacuate populations.